Egginton: Location

 The village is located just off Ryknild Street, otherwise known as the A38, between Derby and Stretton, Burton upon Trent.
 It is historically a farming community.
 Due to a historical legal situation, no alcohol is allowed to be sold in the village and hence there is no village pub.

 In Fishpond Lane there is a row of tenants' cottages, some of which have their windows bricked up, dating back to the days of window-tax.

-The village does not have a war memorial in the normal sense but it has a memorial hall which doubles as the village school and as a community hall.
+The village does not have a war memorial in the normal sense but it has a memorial hall that doubles as the village school and as a community hall.

 Airfield

 After the closure of the former Burnaston Airport nearby, Derby Airfield was established at Egginton.
-The small airfield houses a community of light aircraft owners, an aero club and supporting aircraft maintenance firms.
+The small airfield houses a community of light aircraft owners, an aero club, and supporting aircraft maintenance firms.

 Railway

 The railway line which passed through Egginton originally formed part of the Great Northern Railway's Derbyshire Extension route from Grantham to Stafford and was opened in April 1878.
 It ran from Grantham on the East Coast Main Line via Nottingham Victoria, over Bennerley Viaduct (which still stands today) to Derby Friargate Station.
-This section of the Great Northern Railway, also known as the Friargate Line, (for further history about this now closed railway see GNR Derbyshire and Staffordshire Extension), was built as a rival to the already established Midland Railway which at the time had a monopoly over Derby, Nottingham and the surrounding areas.
+This section of the Great Northern Railway, also known as the Friargate Line, (for further history about this now closed railway see GNR Derbyshire and Staffordshire Extension), was built as a rival to the already established Midland Railway, which at the time had a monopoly over Derby, Nottingham and the surrounding areas.

 Although most of the line was closed to passenger traffic in December 1939, Egginton station did not officially close until 3 March 1962.
 The station building survives as the HQ for a payroll company.
 The route of the line is now a cycle track and nature path with little to indicate its former status.